RJain12/choformer/README.md

 ## <h2 id="about">About</a> </h2>

 The genetic code is degenerate; there are 61 sense codons encoding for only 20 standard amino acids.
 While synonymous codons encode the same amino acid, their selection can drastically influence the **speed and accuracy** of protein production.
 CHOFormer is a cutting-edge **Transformer decoder model** developed to optimize codon sequences for **improving protein expression** in Chinese Hamster Ovary (CHO) cells.
 As CHO cells are used in the production of nearly 70% of recombinant pharmaceuticals, including monoclonal antibodies and other therapeutic proteins, optimizing protein yield in these cells is a critical step in drug development.
 However, low protein yields in CHO cells present a significant challenge, slowing down the drug manufacturing process.
 CHOFormer addresses these challenges by leveraging a transformer decoder model to optimize codon selection based on the relationship between protein expression and codon usage patterns.
-This results in significantly improved protein yields, and the optimization process, which traditionally takes months in laboratory settings, is reduced to **mere minutes** with CHOFormer.
+This results in significantly improved protein yields (96.98% of proteins have higher expression with CHOFormer), and the optimization process, which traditionally takes months in laboratory settings, is reduced to **mere minutes** with CHOFormer.

 <!-- CHOFormer is a state-of-the-art **transformer decoder model** designed to optimize codon sequences for enhanced protein expression in Chinese Hamster Ovary (CHO) cells.
 Today, nearly 70% of recombinant pharmaceuticals are manufactured using the CHO genome in their research and development.
 This tool addresses the challenge of low recombinant protein yields in CHO cells, critical for drug manufacturing, particularly in the development of monoclonal antibodies and other therapeutic proteins. -->